tilt-dev/tilt.build/blog/_posts/2021-09-03-rancher-desktop.md

 ![Rancher Desktop interface on macOS](/assets/images/rancher-desktop/rancher-desktop.png)

-While there are some similarities with Docker Desktop due to using a transparent VM, Rancher Desktop does not include the full Docker Engine.
+While there are some similarities with Docker Desktop due to using a transparent VM, Rancher Desktop does not include the Docker Engine.

 Instead, images are built with [`kim`][kim] (**K**ubernetes **I**mage **M**anager), which uses a BuildKit daemon bound to the containerd socket on a Kubernetes node.
-Congrats to those of you who just won Cloud Native BINGO!
-For the rest of us, that means images are built natively within the Kubernetes cluster using the same underlying technology (BuildKit) as Docker.
+If your eyes glazed over during the second half of that sentence: images are built directly _within_ the Kubernetes cluster using the same underlying technology (BuildKit) as Docker.

 You'll need to activate the [`kim`][kim] symlink from the Rancher Desktop settings for Tilt to be able to use it:
 ![Rancher Desktop open to the "Kubernetes Settings" section highlighting the checkbox for /usr/local/bin/kim](/assets/images/rancher-desktop/rancher-desktop-kim.png)